Music of Final Fantasy XIII: "Kimi ga Iru Kara"

 "Kimi ga Iru Kara" reached #11 on the Japanese Oricon charts, and remained on the charts for 11 weeks.
 The single received generally unfavourable reviews from video game music critics.
 Gann of RPGFan called it "vanilla" and said that the single, especially the headline track, was over-produced and uninteresting.
 While he did not mind "Eternal Love" as much, he still felt that the CD was his least favorite Final Fantasy theme single.
 Square Enix Music Online had similar opinions of the release, calling it "bland".
-They felt that while "Kimi ga Iru Kara" was better than "My Hands", and "Eternal Love" better still, the single was disappointing both in the context of Final Fantasy singles and of Sugawara's previous discography.
+They felt that while "Kimi ga Iru Kara" was still better than "My Hands", and "Eternal Love", the single was disappointing in both the context of Final Fantasy singles and of Sugawara's previous discography.

 Legacy

 Final Fantasy XIII won the 2010 Soundtrack of the Year Golden Joystick Award.
 Music from Final Fantasy XIII was performed live in concert at the Distant Worlds II - More Music from Final Fantasy concert in Stockholm, Sweden by the Royal Stockholm Philharmonic Orchestra on June 12, 2010.
 The concert is part of the Distant Worlds concert series, the latest of several Final Fantasy concert series, and the tracks from Final Fantasy XIII, "The Promise" and "Fang's Theme", have been added to the series' permanent rotation.
 The official album for the concert does not include those two tracks.
 The full Piano Collections Final Fantasy XIII album was played at a concert in 2010: by Aki Kuroda in Osaka on October 29, and in Yokohama on September 3.
 Selections were played in a concert of Hamauzu's work in Paris on April 22, 2011.

 A book of piano sheet music arrangements from the original soundtrack has been arranged for the piano and published by DOREMI Music Publishing.
 All songs in each book have been rewritten by Asako Niwa as beginning to intermediate level piano solos, though they are meant to sound as much like the originals as possible.
 The actual piano sheet music from the Final Fantasy XIII Piano Collection album has been published as a corresponding music book by Yamaha Music Media.
 Yamaha has additionally published its own sheet music book for piano arrangements from the original soundtrack, as well as a book of piano and vocal sheet music for the vocal tracks on the original soundtrack.